-Our Bosnia, Croatia and Slovenia self-guided motorcycle tour is a ‘don’t miss’ opportunity to visit Eastern Europe’s hart.
+Our Bosnia, Croatia and Slovenia self-guided motorcycle tour is a ‘don’t miss’ opportunity to visit Eastern Europe’s heart.
 It is always a popular holiday choice.

 Perhaps we might come across as a bit biased because we come from this part of the world.
 During our years of touring, we have ridden through many beautiful countries.
 However, very few other places offer such a blend of natural beauty as well as cultural diversity as the Balkans.

 This road trip might feel like reading a good book.
 As you turn the pages, as the riding days pass, the tour gets better and better.

 The trip starts with a comfortable introduction ride across Belgium, Luxembourg, and France.
 These three countries are similar in terms of welcoming hospitality and fantastic biking roads.
 However, they all offer a remarkable variety of culture, food as well as history.
 This chapter is all about eye-pleasing landscapes, far-reaching views, and relaxing riding.

 The following chapter is where the story of your journey begins to pick up the pace.
 As you approach the Alps’ fringes, the roads will become less straight and riding more involved.
 Your journey will take you via Innsbruck in Austria to Ljubljana in Slovenia during the next several days.
 Finally, an exhilarating ride over several stunning mountain passes will nicely spice up this part of the trip.

 Just as you might start thinking, how can the rest of the tour get better than this?
 It will.
 Now you’ll enter Eastern Europe proper.

 Slovenia may be one of the smallest countries in Europe, but it is definitely a constant source of surprise.
 This stunning Alpine country is also considered one of the most beautiful places to relax, enjoy pristine nature and ride your motorcycle.
 For generations, the Slovenians proudly safeguarded their customs, traditions and history.
 This is reflected in delicious cuisine, friendly atmosphere and welcoming people.
 During your stay in Slovenia, you’ll have the opportunity to explore Ljubljana, the capital city.